Cunane, No. 7 Wolfpack topple Hokies for eighth straight win - WHIZ News

 Taja Cole paced the Hokies (16-6, 6-5) with 19 points and Dara Mabrey had 15.

 Virginia Tech trailed by as many as 14 in the second half, but cut the lead to 40-39 on two free throws by Aisha Sheppard with 54.5 seconds remaining in the third period.
-NC State, though, answered with an 8-0 run — capped by three-point plays from Kai Crutchfield and Jada Boyd that pushed the lead to 48-39 with 9:44 left.
+NC State answered with an 8-0 run capped by three-point plays from Kai Crutchfield and Jada Boyd that pushed the Wolfpack lead to 48-39 with 9:44 left.
 Virginia Tech got no closer than six the rest of the game.

+“There’s no secret,” Moore said.
+“We’ve played them once already, and you know who does what really well … A lot of weapons.
+You just try to take away what they do well.”

 NC State, which leads the ACC in field-goal percentage defense, held the Hokies to a season-low 30.3% (20 of 66).
 The Wolfpack also finished 23 for 28 from the free throw line, including 17 for 22 in the final period.